Kalaeloa, Hawaii: History

-Nearby facilities and installations
+Facilities

 The immediate vicinity of Kalaeloa, which extends over the southwestern tip of the island of Oahu, includes Coast Guard Air Station Barbers Point, Barbers Point Lighthouse, Kalaeloa Airport, Campbell Industrial Park, including AES Hawaii Power Plant, Hawaii Refinery owned by Par Petroleum Corporation to the southwest and the Barbers Point Harbor.
 Remnants of the old base remain, such as the streets named after aircraft carriers (i.e. Yorktown, Lexington, etc.), chapels, a post office, and the Navy Exchange which reopened as an indoor go-cart track in January 2011.

 In 2017, the state of Hawaii under the Kalaeloa Authority within the Hawaii Community Development Authority (HCDA) rejected a plan (Note: The vote was seven against and two for.) to allow SunStrong II LLC to lease 19 acres and build a 5-megawatt photovoltaic solar farm north of the Kalaeloa Heritage Park.
 Aloha Solar Energy Fund II is leasing 24 acres of HCDA land near the Kalaeloa Airport to build a 5-megawatt photovoltaic solar farm.
 The United States Navy supplies power to Kalaeloa.
 SunStrong II's project included a 12-kilovolt line extension to Hawaiian Electric Co.'s (HECO) grid which would have allowed HECO an opportunity to provide power to the Kalaeloa district.

+Kalealoa hybrid reef project

+The hybrid reef project combines materials science with biology to protect Hawaii shorelines from wave damage, erosion, and severe storms.
+The project creates a living breakwater designed to reduce wave energy while improving habitat.
+It involves 60 porous concrete reef- mimicking structures that dissipate wave energy while allowing water to flow across the reef.
+Coral modules attached to the structures support the recruitment and growth of native corals while biomaterials repel competing algae and accelerate coral growth.

+The project site exploits a rock bottom south of Kalaeloa Harbor.
+Minimal coral inhabits in the project site., The first step is to remove coral fragments and preserve live coral on growing tables.
+Next is to intall reef structures, attach live coral fragments to the structures, and monitor performance.
+The deployment followed four years of research.

+The Kalaeloa Hybrid Reef is planned to serve as a living laboratory for nature-based coastal engineering, which integrates engineered infrastructure with natural ecosystems.

+Partners include University of California San Diego, and Scripps Institution of Oceanography, Florida Atlantic University, and Ohio State University.